 Ask a child where he or she wants to go, and the emphatic answer would be “Disneyland!”
-It even became my dream destination as a little girl.
-At that time I couldn’t exactly explain why Disneyland was on my wish list (and it’s not because I fantasized about being a princess).
+I was once one of those children.
+At that time I couldn’t exactly explain why Disneyland was my dream destination.
+But it’s definitely not because I fantasized about being a princess.
 Perhaps, I was thinking that a place, which gives life to the fairytale characters I’ve learned to love, must be so wonderful.
 But for someone who grew up in Southeast Asia; California and Orlando Florida, which became home to Walt Disney World Resort, were so far away.
-These cities were unreachable, unless my parents were willing to spend thousands of dollars, which they were not.
+These cities were unreachable unless my parents were willing to spend thousands of dollars, which they were not.
+We didn’t have that kind of money to spend for leisure.
 And so the thought of setting foot on Disneyland soil remained just a dream.

-Each section follows a certain theme, and has its own attractions, souvenir shops, snack bars and restaurants.
-Because of the hundreds of visitors the theme park receives every day, and its massive size; it’s quite difficult to experience all the attractions in one day.
+Each section follows a certain theme and has its own attractions, souvenir shops, snack bars and restaurants.
+Because of the park’s massive size and the hundreds of visitors it receives every day; it’s quite difficult to experience all the attractions in one day.
 But we can only spend one day here, so we examined the free map given to us, and decided which attractions to visit.

 Tomorrow Land, which is one of the nearest sections to the entrance, captured our attention first.
 As the name suggests, it adopts a futuristic theme and features attractions like Orbitron and UFO zone.
 Our first ride here was the Buzz Lightyear Astro Blasters.
 This involves sitting on a small train and using laser guns to shoot enemy targets.
 It was a short ride but surprisingly fun.
-Then we hurriedly walked over to Space Mountain, an indoor roller coaster that gives you the illusion of traveling into the deep dark space.
-This may not be the tallest and fastest roller coaster, but it’s still incredibly thrilling because you can’t see anything around you except for some twinkling stars and planet holograms.
+Then we hurriedly walked over to Space Mountain, an indoor roller coaster that gives riders the illusion of traveling into the deep dark space.
+This may not be the tallest and fastest roller coaster, but it’s still incredibly thrilling because it was dark.
+I couldn’t see anything except for twinkling stars and planet holograms.

-After the show, the sun was about to set, and it was time to call it a day.
-But I begged my husband to stay a little longer in time for the Christmas parade, held at Main Street, near the entrance.
-So we waited until the Disney characters and performers lit up the street, waving and dancing to the beat of Christmas songs.
-This spectacular parade made the audience feel that they were not just in any theme park, they were in Disneyland.
+After the show, the sun was about to set and it was time to call it a day.
+But I begged my husband to stay a little longer in time for the Christmas parade that’s scheduled to be held at Main Street, near the park’s entrance.
+So we waited on the side of the street with other people (mostly kids and parents) until the Disney characters and performers showed up.
+They were all very energetic as they wave and dance to the beat of Christmas songs.
+Out of the things I saw and experienced that day, this particular parade is the most memorable, as it really made me feel that I wasn’t in just any theme park…I was in Disneyland.

-I realize that for the critical-minded, this whole theme park concept is just a cash cow for a large corporation.
+I realize that for some people, this whole theme park concept is just a cash cow for a large corporation.
 But my sentimentality about the past outweighs pragmatic reasoning.
 The butterflies fluttering in my stomach and the smile on my face when Mickey and his gang paraded reminded me of the pure bliss of childhood.
 I have forgotten this kind of happiness as most adults do when they have lived long enough in this complicated world.
 But that day in December, in magical Disneyland, I got to be a child all over again.